katjaweb/running-assistant-rag/README.md

 - Feedback Collection: Users can provide positive or negative feedback on answers, which is stored for quality monitoring.
 - Recent Conversations: Displays a list of recent user queries filtered by relevance.
 - Feedback Statistics: Shows aggregated counts of positive and negative feedback for ongoing evaluation.

+**Conversation & Feedback Database Module:** The module `app/db.py` provides utility functions for managing conversation and feedback data in a PostgreSQL database for the Running Assistant application.
+It enables schema initialization, saving of user interactions, and retrieval of stored data for analysis or monitoring.

+- Initializes the database schema with conversations and feedback tables.
+- Saves structured user conversation data along with token usage, costs, and evaluation metadata.
+- Stores user feedback linked to specific conversations.
+- Retrieves recent conversations and aggregates feedback statistics.

+This module is used as part of a larger application pipeline, such as during the Qdrant indexing process or inside the Streamlit frontend.

+**Monitoring:** To support the automated evaluation of RAG responses and improve the system's transparency and effectiveness, a comprehensive monitoring workflow has been implemented.
+During each user interaction, the following metadata is logged:

+- The user's question and the generated answer
+- Token usage and associated OpenAI API costs
+- Response time
+- Relevance evaluation (performed by a Judge LLM)
+- Optional user feedback (e.g., thumbs up/down)

+In addition to user feedback, the system employs an auxiliary Large Language Model, referred to as the Judge LLM, to evaluate the quality of the generated responses.
+This model assesses the relevance of each generated answer in relation to the user's original question and classifies it as "RELEVANT", "PARTLY_RELEVANT", or "NON_RELEVANT".
+This acts as a form of automated quality control.
+If the Judge LLM marks responses as less relevant.

+All collected metrics—including relevance scores, feedback, and cost data—are stored in a PostgreSQL database and visualized using Grafana dashboards.
+This provides insights into system usage, performance trends, and potential areas for improvement.

+**Synthetic Data Generation:** This RAG application is designed for demonstration and testing.
+To support this, the `generate_data.py` script creates synthetic conversation and feedback data to populate the PostgreSQL database.

+The script generates historical conversation data over a user-defined time period.
+Each synthetic entry includes:

+- A randomly selected running-related question
+- A predefined answer
+- Metadata such as response time, token usage, relevance score
+- Optional synthetic user feedback

+This allows to test and validate the full evaluation and monitoring workflow without needing live user input.

 # Get started